Videos and Virtual Concerts

 Your FCS is excited to be back on the Lincoln Center’s Main Stage.
 Because we understand that not everyone can join us we are offering a hybrid opportunity for you to select a live and/or virtual experience.
-Choose in-person or livestreaming for the night of the concert, or webcast to view the concert the following weekend.
-Special virtual ticket pricing for in-person ticket holders.
+Choose in-person or live-streaming for the night of the concert.
+Special virtual ticket pricing for in-person ticket holders (to use or gift).

 - In-person tickets – standard price: visit LCTix.com for more details

-- Stream/Webcast tickets – $35 per device/household ($10 for in-person ticket holders or students)
+- Live-stream tickets – $25 per device/household ($10 for in-person ticket holders or students)

-Streaming/Webcast tickets are a fantastic way to give the gift of music to a friend or family member, enjoy a concert from the safety and comfort of your own home, or to re-experience your favorite signature concerts.
+Streaming tickets are a fantastic way to give the gift of music to a friend or family member or enjoy a concert from the safety and comfort of your own home.

 Videos and Virtual Concerts: